DessySI/team-profile-generator-by-dessysi/README.md

 ## Usage

-- Execute the following command to start generating a new readme file: $ npm
+- Execute the following command to start generating your team file: $ npm
   node index.js
 - Once all questions are answered a new html file will be generated and pleaced in a folder "output" and a path to it will appear on your terminal.